***Signing Bonus Available***

 - Prepares engineering designs and work specifications.

-- Tracks of hours charged to a project on a daily basis.
-Expected to be cognizant of the scope of work being undertaken including established task and schedule constraints.
+- Expected to be cognizant of the scope of work being undertaken including established task and schedule constraints.

 - Demonstrate compliance with Airborne Systems, State and Federal employment policies.